kkkaterinaaa/SoftArch-A9-Team12/README.md

     EDS: 0.6%
     Pipes-and-Filters: 0.4%

-The slightly lower CPU usage in the Pipes-and-Filters architecture (0.4%) compared to the Event-Driven System (0.6%) suggests that, despite its higher latency, the Pipes-and-Filters system may be more lightweight in terms of resource consumption.
-This could be due to its synchronous processing model, which avoids the overhead of message passing and queuing involved in the RabbitMQ-based EDS, but at the cost of performance and scalability.

 ##### Memory Usage:

     EDS: 45 MB
     Pipes-and-Filters: 18 MB

-The EDS consumes more memory (45 MB) than the Pipes-and-Filters architecture (18 MB), suggesting that RabbitMQ or the additional services in the event-driven system require more memory.
-Despite the higher memory usage, the event-driven system performs better in terms of response time and throughput.
-This suggests that the benefits of using RabbitMQ in handling large numbers of asynchronous requests outweigh the additional memory overhead.
+The Pipes-and-Filters architecture has a slight advantage in CPU usage, consuming only 0.4% compared to the 0.6% of the EDS.
+However, the EDS performs better in terms of throughput and latency despite its higher memory usage (45 MB vs. 18 MB for Pipes-and-Filters).
+This suggests that while the EDS uses more resources, it provides better scalability and performance for handling large numbers of requests.

 ### 3. Capacity
 #### EDS: